Robert Benchley: Death

+Family

+Nathaniel Benchley also became an author, and he published a biography of his father in 1955.
+He was also a well-respected fiction and children's book author.
+Nathaniel married and also had sons who became writers: Peter Benchley was known best for the book Jaws (which was adapted as the movie of the same name), and Nat Benchley wrote and performed in an acclaimed one-man production based on their grandfather Robert's life.

 Algonquin Round Table

 The Algonquin Round Table was a group of New York City writers and actors who met regularly between 1919 and 1929 at the Algonquin Hotel.
 Initially consisting of Benchley, Dorothy Parker, and Alexander Woollcott during their time at Vanity Fair, the group eventually expanded to over a dozen regular members of the New York media and entertainment, such as playwrights George S. Kaufman and Marc Connelly and journalist/critic Heywood Broun, who gained prominence due to his positions during the Sacco and Vanzetti trial.
 The table gained prominence due to the media attention the members drew as well as their collective contributions to their respective areas.

 Mrs. Parker and the Vicious Circle is a 1994 American film that depicts the Round Table from the perspective of Dorothy Parker.
 Campbell Scott portrays Robert Benchley.